ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 will cease to think of us* and will not re­
 member to lisp our names.
 Then we shall
 become, in the touching language of the
-Psalmist, ‘forgotten and out of mind
+Psalmist, ‘forgotten and out of mind.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mdu:batch_mdu_elsberg_ver02:data:sn89060060:00415624293:1858081901:0284/pct:78.417052,63.608827,15.069310,17.968412/!600,600/0/default.jpg"/>
 </td>